Lake Meadowbank is between Hamilton and Ouse on the Lyell Highway, a one-hour drive north-west of Hobart.

 Boat launching facilities, toilets, picnic and barbecue areas are available on the lake’s eastern banks and there’s easy access from most shores.

 You need a licence to fish for trout in Tasmania’s lakes.
-A free brochure – Fishing Code for Anglers – is available from licence-selling agents and the Inland Fisheries Commission.
+A free brochure – Fishing Code for Anglers – is available from licence-selling agents and the Inland Fisheries Service.